klmitch/turnstile/README.rst

 Both ``dump_limits`` and ``setup_limits`` require an INI-style configuration file, which specifies how to connect to the Redis database.
-This file should contain the section "[connection]" and should be populated with the same "redis.*" options as the PasteDeploy configuration file, minus the "redis." prefix.
+This file should contain the section "[redis]" and should be populated with the same "redis.*" options as the PasteDeploy configuration file, minus the "redis." prefix.
 For example::

-    [connection]
+    [redis]
     host = <your Redis database host name or IP>

 Each "redis.*" option recognized by the Turnstile middleware is understood by the tools.

+Additional options may be provided, such as the control channel, limits key, and the ``multi_daemon`` options.
+The configuration file should be compatible with the alternate configuration file described under the ``config`` configuration option.

 Rate Limit XML
 --------------